getwax/bls-wallet/.github/pull_request_template.md

 - [ ] I have manually tested these changes
 - [ ] Post a link to the PR in the group chat

+## Guidelines
-*If your PR is not ready, please mark it as a draft*
+- If your PR is not ready, mark it as a draft
+- The `resolve conversation` button is for reviewers, not authors
+  - (But add a 'done' comment or similar)